prometheus-operator/prometheus-operator/Documentation/user-guides/scrapeconfig.md

 ## `http_sd`

-`http_sd` works the same way as the `file_sd` but requires an endpoint providing that data rather than a file.
+`http_sd` uses an endpoint for data, unlike `file_sd` which uses a file, removing the need for a configmap.
 For instance:

 ```yaml
 apiVersion: monitoring.coreos.com/v1alpha1